Upon admission to the program, students

 presents it to the chair of the A-E committee for

-The student's A-E committee, the French or Spanish graduate director, and the department chair, in consultation with the student, determine the student's program of study, including the thesis (if the student elects Plan A) and acceptable courses for completion of the degree.
+The student's A-E committee, the Spanish graduate director, and the department chair, in consultation with the student, determine the student's program of study, including the thesis (if the student elects Plan A) and acceptable courses for completion of the degree.
 The A-E committee may require the student to take additional courses if, in its opinion, supplementary study is needed to achieve the expected level of mastery.
 It is the responsibility of the student and the A-E committee to ensure that the graduate courses in the program of study are consistent with the requirements of the graduate school and the department.
 The graduate dean has final approval of the program of study.

 Committee member changes may be made